Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/examples/PrivateGPT_without_AFD_WAF/README.md

 # Private ChatGPT instance only (No AFD WAF / custom DNS integration)

-This example will create a Privately hosted instance of ChatGPT on Azure OpenAI only.
+This example will create a Privately hosted instance of ChatBot/ChatGPT on Azure OpenAI only.
 This example will create the following:

 ## Prerequisites